ppfreitas/datawarehousing/README.md

 db.games.count()
 ```

 Final step is to setup cron to update oud database daily.
-To do so, run ```shell crontab -e``` and add the following command to your cron file
+To do so, run ```crontab -e``` and add the following command to your cron file

 ```shell
 0 8 * * * docker restart nbaseason